keithstric/cloud-sockets/README.md

 * `subId?` - This defines an id for a subscription
 * `payload?` - This can be any type of data
 * `pubsubId?` - This is added to a message received via the pubsub
+* `id` - This is automatically added to every message sent by cloud-sockets
+* `sentDateTime` - This is automatically added to every message sent by cloud-sockets

+#### MessageDirector API

+**announce(message: any, channel?: string, subId?: string)**

+Send a message to a channel, subscription or everyone

+* If no `subId` is provided, will send a message to all connections for the `channel`
+* If no `channel` or `subId` will send a message to all connections that are subscribed to any channel

+**formatMessage(message: any)**

+Will add `id` and `sentDateTime` properties to the message, then stringify it and return the stringify results

+**getInfo()**

+Will send a message back to originating WebSocket containing information about messages awaiting acknowledgement

+**getInfoDetail()**

+Will return the same thing as getInfo but also an array of ids for messages awaiting acknowledgement

+**handleMsg(ws: WebSocket, message: any)**

+Route a message based on it's `type`, `channel` and `subId` properties.

+**sendMessage(ws: WebSocket, message: any)**

+Send a message to the provided Websocket.
+Will add an `id` and `sentDateTime` properties

+**subscribe(ws: WebSocket, channel: string, subId: string)**

+Subscribe the provided WebSocket to a channel subscription

+**unsubscribe(ws: WebSocket, channel?: string, subId?: string)**

+Unsubscribe from a channel subscription.

+* If no `subId` is provided, will unsubscribe from all subscriptions inside a channel
+* If no `channel` or `subId` is provided will unsubscribe from all channels

 ### ChannelManager